Distributed Online Aggregative Optimization for Dynamic Multi-robot Coordination: Introduction

+We recall that the above works are suited for cost-coupled and constraint-coupled set-ups.
+The aggregative optimization framework addressed in this paper has been recently introduced in works~\cite{li2020distributed,li2020distributedOnline} which consider respectively a static unconstrained framework and an online constrained one.
+The distributed algorithms proposed in these two papers leverage a tracking action to reconstruct both the aggregative variable and the gradient of the whole cost function.
+This ``tracking action'' is based on dynamic average consensus (see~\cite{zhu2010discrete,kia2019tutorial}) and has been introduced in the gradient tracking scheme for cost-coupled optimization~\cite{shi2015extra,varagnolo2015newton,dilorenzo2016next,nedic2017achieving,qu_harnessing_2018,xu2017convergence,xi2017add,xin2018linear,scutari2019distributed}.
+The gradient tracking has been applied to online optimization in~\cite{zhang2019distributed}, in~\cite{notarnicola2020personalized} where partially unknown cost functions are considered, and in~\cite{carnevale2020distributed} where adaptive momenta are used.
 The contributions of this paper are as follows.
-We focus on an online constrained aggregative optimization set-up over peer-to-peer networks of agents.
-The optimization set-up we consider generalizes the one proposed in~\cite{li2020distributedOnline} in that we allow for time-varying aggregation rules and constraint sets, and we drop the assumption on bounded gradients.
-These generalizations pose new challenges that must be appropriately handled in the regret analysis, since they introduce additional unpredictable terms related to time variations.
-We propose a distributed optimization algorithm handling such modifications.
-Specifically, each agent projects the updated local solution estimate on its time-varying constraint set and then performs a convex combination with the current estimate.
+We focus on an online constrained aggregative optimization set-up over peer-to-peer networks of agents inspired to the set-up studied in the seminal work~\cite{li2020distributedOnline}.
+Despite the fact that we do not assume boundedness of the gradients and the feasible sets, we demonstrate stronger theoretical results than the state of art, i.e., tighter regret bounds and, by using our method in a time-invariant problem, linear convergence rate (instead of a sublinear one) to the optimal solution.
+Additionally, the optimization set-up we consider enlarges the scope of previous works.
+Indeed, we consider a wider time-varying framework in which also the feasible sets and the aggregation rules vary over time.
+These generalizations introduce additional terms in the regret analysis and thus pose new challenges that must be appropriately handled.
+In \algo/, each agent projects the updated local solution estimate on its time-varying constraint set and then performs a convex combination with the current estimate.
 Moreover, the trackers of the aggregative variable are generalized to handle time-variation of the aggregation rules.
-Under mild assumptions on the cost and constraint variations, we prove a linear regret for the proposed scheme.
+Under mild assumptions on the cost and constraint variations, we provide a bound about the dynamic regret for the proposed scheme.
+We additionally provide a regret result on the violation of the time-varying constraints.
 In order to obtain this result we study a dynamical system describing the algorithmic evolution of: (i) the error of the solution estimate with respect to the minimum, (ii) the consensus error of the aggregative variable trackers, and (iii) the consensus error of the global gradient trackers.
-Such dynamics is characterized by a Schur system matrix and a constant input, by which we are then able to draw conclusions on the dynamic regret.
+Such dynamics is characterized by a Schur system matrix, by which we are then able to draw conclusions on the dynamic regret.
 For the static case (with constant cost and constraints), we show that the algorithm iterates converge to the optimal solution with linear rate.
 Notably, our algorithm allows for a constant step-size.
-To corroborate the theoretical analysis, we show numerical simulations from two cooperative robotics scenario: the first one dealing with a set of agents representing defensive players of a robotic basketball team, and the second one in which robots have to accomplish a surveillance task.
-The proposed scenarios are dynamic and intrinsically characterized by time-varying cost functions, aggregation functions and constraints, thus they cannot be addressed by using state-of-art techniques.
+To corroborate the theoretical analysis, we show numerical simulations from a cooperative robotics scenario in which robots have to accomplish a surveillance task.
+The proposed scenario is dynamic and intrinsically characterized by time-varying cost functions, aggregation functions and constraints, thus it cannot be addressed by using state-of-art techniques.